dappnode/DAppNode/README.md

 ## Testing with artifacts

-Generate ISOs and test them by running the github action: **Artifacts**.
+Generate ISOs and test them by running the Github action: **Artifacts**.
 This action will generate an artifacts with the same assets as the release, useful for testing purposes.

 ## Versioning